 The data sheet can be obtained for free by completing the request form under the link below and returning it to the OpenTherm Office.
 The data sheet will only then be sent to you.
 The original protocol is only available for members.

 - Data Sheet Specification Request Form: click here

 Note: The OpenTherm Association emphasizes that possession of the evaluation version of the Protocol Summary does not convey the right to apply it to commercial products.
 Rights to use the protocol are reserved for the OpenTherm Association who issues licenses to manufacturers and suppliers under certain conditions.
 See the section for information on obtaining a license.

 The OpenTherm protocol must be implemented in the control electronics of the appliance or controller which communicate via the OpenTherm protocol.
 Appliance manufacturers often obtain the controlling elements of their appliances (burner automation and control electronics) from specialised suppliers.
 If the OpenTherm protocol is implemented with the aim of bringing a commercial product onto the market, then one of the parties stated must take responsibility for the accuracy of the implementation.

 This party will be the mouthpiece of the association regarding the procedures as described below.
 It must also be a member of the OpenTherm Association.
 This party needs not necessarily be responsible for bringing the appliance or controlling device onto the market.
 See the section “

 Implementation for applications

-Manufacturers who opt to implement the OpenTherm protocol for OpenTherm compatible applications must be members of the OpenTherm Association (see the above section for information).
+Manufacturers who opt to implement the OpenTherm protocol for OpenTherm compatible applications must be members of the OpenTherm Association.
 During implementation, application notes and an application functional specification may be used.
 These are issued by the Association.